 Magpul Glock mags are one of the best-known aftermarket Glock magazine vying for space in your magwell or mag pouch.
 Below you’ll find information on the various kinds, and perhaps more importantly a collection of reviews.
 The first section will be the most recent addition; everything below that begins with our first review and then flows chronologically.

 This will be an ongoing work in progress, maintained until they quit making Glock PMAGs or Adrian Veidt buys Breach-Bang-Clear and we retire.
-Contributors include Nate Murr, Dave Merrill, Chris Hernandez, and David Reeder.
+Contributors (so far) include Nate Murr, Dave Merrill, Chris Hernandez, and David Reeder.

 PMAG 27 GL9: 27 Round 9mm Glockazine